pflanze/copycat/doc/intro.md

 associated with them) and evaluates it before continuing with the next item in the current program.

+Note that symbols can contain punctuation like `.`, `?`, `!`, `-`.
+See
+"naming conventions" for how these are usually used.

-Symbols can also contain whitespace characters and other special characters if they are enclosed in the vertical bar:
+Symbols can also contain whitespace characters and other special characters if they are enclosed with vertical bar character:

     @ c '|foo \|bar's| symbol.string
     ("foo |bar's")